-Today it was announced that Clare Reichenbach will be the new chief executive officer of the James Beard Foundation, starting on February 20.
-Reichenbach, who most recently helmed a consulting business with clients that included New York Public Radio and NBC Universal, is a former executive vice president of strategy and development at BBC Worldwide and AMC Networks.
-We caught up with her just before the announcement to talk about her immediate plans, her connection to food, and which American culinary hubs she’s looking forward to visiting.
+Clare Reichenbach is the new chief executive officer of the James Beard Foundation.
+Reichenbach, who started at JBF on February 20 and most recently helmed a consulting business with clients that included New York Public Radio and NBC Universal, is a former executive vice president of strategy and development at BBC Worldwide and AMC Networks.
+We caught up with her to talk about her immediate plans, her connection to food, and which American culinary hubs she’s looking forward to visiting.

 It’s a real privilege to be joining an organization that’s in a position of such strength.
 [Previous president] Susan Ungaro and the talented team have done an amazing job diversifying and growing the Foundation, and now we’re really poised for the next exciting phase of growth.
 We have an opportunity to double down on the areas where the Foundation delivers the greatest impact and value, and I’m greatly looking forward to working with the team to shape our strategic plan.